liamtrann/expense-tracker/README.md

 A personal expense tracker built with React and Redux for managing personal expenses.
 This application allows users to add, view, edit, and delete expense entries, providing an intuitive user experience with a responsive design.

+## Overview

+This application allows users to manage their personal expenses efficiently.
+Users can add, edit, delete, search for expenses, and control the number of items displayed per page using pagination.

+- **Add Expense**: Click the **Add Expense** button in the navigation bar to add a new expense.
+You can either fill out the form manually or use the **Auto Fill** feature to quickly populate the fields.

+- **Edit Expense**: To edit an existing expense, navigate to the expense list, and click the **Edit** button next to the desired expense.
+Make your changes and save them.

+- **Delete Expense**: If you want to remove an expense, click the **Delete** button next to the expense you wish to delete.
+Confirm the deletion when prompted.

+- **Search Expenses**: Use the search bar to find an expense by its name.
+Simply type in the name of the expense you are looking for, and the list will filter accordingly.

+- **Pagination**: Choose how many items you want to display per page.
+Use the pagination controls to navigate through your expenses.

 ## Features

 - Add new expense entries